What We Do

-For more information about any of our programs, please contact us at firstname.lastname@example.org or email CITRAL staff or partners directly.
+For more information about any of our programs, please contact us.

 My interests in knowledge-making, teaching, and learning are also reflected in my research.
-I'm author, co-author, or co-editor of nine books (with a tenth on the way) and dozens of articles and book chapters.
-The primary audience for this work are other faculty members in my discipline of writing studies/composition and rhetoric; however, some of my work circulates among people interested in teaching and learning across disciplines.
-I'm author, co-author, or co-editor of 10 books and more than 55 articles and book chapters, including Naming What We Know: Threshold Concepts of Writing Studies and (Re)Considering What We Know: Learning Thresholds in Writing, Composition, Rhetoric, and Literacy.
+The primary audiences for this work are other faculty members in my discipline of writing studies/composition and rhetoric and academic administrators; some of my work also circulates among people interested in teaching and learning across disciplines.
+I'm author, co-author, or co-editor of 11 books and more than 55 articles and book chapters, including Naming What We Know: Threshold Concepts of Writing Studies and (Re)Considering What We Know: Learning Thresholds in Writing, Composition, Rhetoric, and Literacy.
 I regularly consult/conduct talks and workshops for faculty, administrators, and others around the country on issues related to writing, learning, and professional/faculty development.

-Prior to my work in CITRAL I was Director of the UC Santa Barbara Writing Program; I also spent two years as Interim Co-Dean of the Division of Undergraduate Education in the College of Letters and Science at UCSB.
-I am the past chair of the Conference on College Composition and Communication; a member of the National Council of Teachers of English Executive Committee, and a Past President of the Council of Writing Program Administrators.
+At UCSB, I've been Director of the UC Santa Barbara Writing Program and co-Interim Co-Dean of the Division of Undergraduate Education in the College of Letters and Science at UCSB.
+I'm also the past chair of the Conference on College Composition and Communication; a member of the National Council of Teachers of English Executive Committee, and a Past President of the Council of Writing Program Administrators.
 In these roles I've worked with writing and literacy teachers/faculty pre-K through graduate school on research, policy, pedaogy, and initiatives to support literacy educators and learners around the country and the world.
 To read more about my professional work, feel free to view the CV attached to this profile.

-When I'm not writing, reading, or working with faculty colleagues, I spend time cycling, sometimes hiking, and being outdoors as much as possible.
+When I'm not writing, reading, or working with faculty colleagues, I spend time cycling and being outdoors as much as possible.